One-shot Adaptation of Humanoid Whole-body Motion with Walking Priors: Experiments

 \subsection{Results and Analysis}

-The results of five target non-walking motions are listed in Tab.~\ref{tab:basketball_dance} to Tab.~\ref{tab:wash}.
-Across all five target motions, two clear trends emerge.
-First, relying on a single non-walking clip without any prior knowledge (Single Motion Model) is risky: the robot falls in three of the five tasks ($×$ marks), and even when it achieves higher scores in some cases.
-Starting from the Base Model and simply fine-tuning on that same single clip (Single FT Base Model) already remedies stability and often produces competitive second-tier results.
+The results for five target non-walking motions are shown in Table~\ref{tab:basketball_dance} to Table~\ref{tab:wash}.
+Across all five motions, two clear trends emerge.
+First, relying on a single non-walking clip without prior knowledge (Single Motion Model) is risky: the robot falls in three of the five tasks ($\times$ marks), even though it achieves higher scores in some cases.
+Starting from the Base Model and fine-tuning on that same single clip (Single FT Base Model) already improves stability and often yields competitive second-tier results.
 However, the most consistent gains come from training with motions generated along geodesics.
-Training only on those synthetic sequences (Geo.
-Motion Model) gives the best or second-best numbers on every metric for Basketball and yields solid improvements for Jump, Punch, and Wash.
-When geodesic data are used for fine-tuning the Base Model (Geo.
-FT Base Model) the method dominates: it attains the top or the second top scores in 17 of the 20 metrics.
-Second, the pattern is relatively stable across metrics.
+Training only on these synthetic sequences (Geo.
+Motion Model) gives the best or second-best results on every metric for Basketball and brings solid improvements for Jump, Punch, and Wash.
+When geodesic data are used to fine-tune the Base Model (Geo.
+FT Base Model), the method performs best overall, attaining the top or second-best scores in 17 of 20 metrics.
+Second, this pattern is fairly consistent across metrics.
 Geo.
-FT Base Model drives the highest MELV and MEKB values for four motions, and records the largest MERP for Dance, Punch, and Wash, while achieving competitive results with the best performance for Basketball and Jump.
-In short, training from scratch or fine-tuning Base Model with our interpolated motions provides the most reliable route to high quantitative performance and robust execution, whereas naively training from scratch with a single motion clip is prone to failure.
+FT Base Model achieves the highest MELV and MEKB values for four motions, and the highest MERP for Dance, Punch, and Wash, while also delivering competitive results and the best performance for Basketball and Jump.
+Overall, training from scratch or fine-tuning the Base Model with our interpolated motions is the most reliable route to strong quantitative performance and robust execution, whereas naively training from scratch on a single motion clip is prone to failure.